bigabdoul/fluent-annotations-validator/README.md

 - ✅ Unit tests for all `[ValidationAttribute]` types
 - ✅ Resolution of localized strings via `.resx` and static resources
 - ✅ Edge cases like multiple violations and fallback messages
+- ✅ All legacy use-case tests are passing
 - ✅ Deterministic build and workflow verification

 ---